Narcissistic mortification: In the 21st century

 Postmodern Freudians link narcissistic mortification to Winnicott's theory of primitive mental states which lack the capacity for symbolisation, and their need for re-integration.
 Returning in the transference to the intolerable mortification underpinning such narcissistic defences can however also produce positive analytic change, by way of the (albeit mortifying) re-experience of overwhelming object loss within an intersubjective holding environment.

 21st century American analysts are particularly concerned with the potential production of narcissistic mortification as a by-product of analytic interpretation, especially with regard to masochistic personality disorder.

 Literary uses

 Narcissistic mortification at injuries to self-esteem has been seen as pervading Captain Ahab's motivations in his confrontation with Moby-Dick.

-Mortification at one's self is seen in Mary Shelley's Frankenstein when the Creature stares at his reflection in a pool of water.
+Mortification at one's self is seen in Frankenstein, when the Creature stares at his reflection in a pool of water.
 This is where he becomes convinced that he is in fact the Creature and becomes filled with despondence and mortification.